-- 2. His father and mother had come around calling to him shrilly, upbraiding him, threatening to let him starve on his ledge unless he flew away.
-But for the life of him he could not move. - (a) What can we infer about how the parents of the seagull must be feeling about their child? - Ans.
-They must have been feeling worried about him. - (b) Select the correct reason why the seagull's father and mother threatened to starve the young seagull. - (i) They wanted him to find food for himself like his siblings. - (ii) They thought it would incite him to make an effort to fly. - (iii) They wanted to punish him for not doing what all birds do. - (iv) They were impatient with his laziness and cowardly behaviour. - Ans. (ii) They thought it would incite him to make an effort to fly. - (c) What did the young seagull see his family doing through the day?
-Elaborate in about 40 words, with reference to the text. - Ans.
-The young seagull had watched his parents flying about with his siblings all day, perfecting them in the art of flying, teaching them how to skim the waves and how to dive for fish.
-He even saw his elder brother catch his first herring.
+- His father and mother had come around calling to him shrilly, upbraiding him, threatening to let him starve on his ledge unless he flew away.
+But for the life of him he could not move. - (a) What can we infer about how the parents of the seagull must be feeling about their child?

-- (d) Which other word would correctly substitute 'upbraiding,' in the given sentence from the extract: '...calling to him shrilly, upbraiding him, ...'

-- (i) Abusing

-- (ii) Insulting

-- (iii) Defaming

-- (iv) Rebuking
+Ans.
+They must have been feeling worried about him.

+(b) Why did the seagull's father and mother threaten to starve the young seagull?

+His father and mother had come around calling to him shrilly, upbraiding him, threatening to let him starve on his ledge unless he flew away.

+- (i) They wanted him to find food for himself like his siblings. - (ii) They thought it would encourage him to try to fly. - (iii) They wanted to punish him for not doing what all birds do. - (iv) They were impatient with his laziness and cowardly behaviour.

+Ans. (ii) They thought it would encourage him to try to fly.

+- (c) What did the young seagull see his family doing through the day?
+Elaborate with reference to the text. - Ans.
+The young seagull had watched his parents flying about with his siblings all day, perfecting their art of flying, teaching them how to skim

+- the waves and how to dive for fish.
+He even saw his elder brother catch his first herring. - (d) Fill in the blank with the correct word from the bracket.

+The parents thought that(defaming / rebuking) their scared, young one would help.

-Ans. (iv) Rebuking
+Ans. rebuking